 Network Interface Board Operating Instructions

-Provides information about setting up and using the printer in a network environment.
-This manual provided as a PDF file on the CD-ROM labeled "Operating Instructions".
+Describes the procedures and provides necessary information about setting up and using the printer in a network environment.
+The manual is included as a PDF file on the CD-ROM labeled "Printer Drivers and Utilities".